The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration

-Staying with Jo and her husband in a house near Lake Calhoun.
+Staying with Jo and her husband in a house near a lake.

 Jo who I’d been with exactly ten years before, right before starting with Grace.
 The first time I saw Grace was at a fashion show at First Avenue (the nightclub where Purple Rain was set and partially filmed in): she was the star of the show, a platinum blonde with an immaculate bob in a mirror-faceted dress on the shoulders of two shirtless hunks who held her aloft, on a rotating platform, in a spotlight that spattered the big dark room with Grace’s reflected stars: a Jazz Age miracle.
 I stood in a trance beside Jo and thought, like every straight male or stylish lesbian present: I simply must lick that woman’s body.
 And so it came to pass.
 In fact, Jo and I both did it and Grace licked both of us, too, but I think I go into that in another chapter.

 And “now”, in 1995, Jo was married to a Nerd who was about to make it semi-big (locally) in the Internet game and Grace had run off to Tuscany with her little Italian rooster (the insecure fucker still, after more than 25 years, bans all contact between Grace and the author) and I was on my own, for a breathing spell, for the first time since college.
 A single man.
 That lasted a few weeks.
 It felt like being filled with helium and set adrift a few feet above the Lake Calhoun area with nobody holding my string, with “string” being a metaphor for penis.